Rey Mysterio: Other media

 Mysterio has been a subject of several DVDs during his wrestling career, including Rey Mysterio: 619, a 2003 documentary of Mysterio's career and personal life.
 WWE also produced Rey Mysterio: The Biggest Little Man, a three disc set featuring Mysterio's best matches that was released on October 23, 2007.
 He was also featured on the DVD Before They Were Wrestling Stars: Rey Mysterio Jr. in 2007 which featured matches from his time in Mexico.
 Rey Mysterio: The Life of a Masked Man was issued on July 12, 2011.
 In the UK, Silver Vision released a Mysterio DVD as part of their Best of WWE collection.
 This featured his matches from SummerSlam 2005, WrestleMania 22, No Mercy 2006, and SummerSlam 2007.
+In 2021 Mysterio made a cameo appearance is the showVictor & Valentino, in the episode El Bigote.
+Mysterio voices himself in the 2023 animated series Rey Mysterio vs. The Darkness.
+The show airs on Cartoon Network Latin America and consists of a single season with ten episodes.

 Movies

 Mysterio appeared in the 2000 film Ready to Rumble along with several other wrestlers.

 Books

 Music

 Mysterio, along with rapper Mad One, performed the original version of "Booyaka 619", which Mysterio used as his WWE entrance theme around September 2005.
-Mysterio also performed a rap song, called "Crossing Borders", which appears on the album WWE Originals and was also used as the official theme song for the 2004 No Way Out pay-per-view.
+Mysterio also performed a rap song, called "Crossing Borders", which appears on the 2004 album WWE Originals and was also used as the official theme song for the 2004 No Way Out pay-per-view.